hariThorve/hariThorve/README.md

 🔭 I’m currently working on:

-Building end-to-end machine learning pipelines with data ingestion, experiment tracking (MLflow), and model evaluation.
+* Building end-to-end machine learning pipelines with data ingestion, experiment tracking (MLflow), and model evaluation.

-Applying AI/ML techniques to improve efficiency and utilization of HPC/HTC systems using real workload datasets.
+* Applying AI/ML techniques to improve efficiency and utilization of HPC/HTC systems using real workload datasets.

 🌱 I’m currently learning:

-Advanced deep learning (ANNs, CNNs, RNNs/LSTMs) and the mathematical intuition behind backpropagation and attention.
+* Advanced deep learning (ANNs, CNNs, RNNs/LSTMs) and the mathematical intuition behind backpropagation and attention.

-Large Language Models, transformers, and practical MLOps for deploying models in production.
+* Large Language Models, transformers, and practical MLOps for deploying models in production.

-Full‑stack development with Java Spring Boot and JavaScript/React to build ML-powered web applications.
+* Full‑stack development with JavaScript/React to build ML-powered web applications.

 👯 I’m looking to collaborate on: